xuankimtran/docs-1/pages/katalon-analytics/docs/setup-team.md

 > Notes:
 >
-> You have to [invite a User into an Organization](https://docs.katalon.com/katalon-analytics/docs/kt_invite_user_org.html) first.
-Only Users in the Organization can be added to the Team.
+> You have to invite users into an Organization first.
+Only Users of the Organization can be added to the Team.

 ### Remove existing Users